scandum/quadsort/README.md

 |   pdqsort |  1000000 |  i32 | 0.024683 | 0.024727 |             |       wave order |
 |  wolfsort |  1000000 |  i32 | 0.009642 | 0.009709 |             |       wave order |
 </details>
-In this benchmark quadsort is compared without any known advantages.
 It should be noted that pdqsort is not a stable sort which is the reason it's faster on generic order data.

+The following benchmark was on WSL gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1).
+The source code was compiled using g++ -O3 quadsort.cpp.
+Each test was ran 100 times and only the best run is reported.
+It measures the performance on array sizes ranging from 675 to 100,000.

 ![Graph](/graph2.png)
 <details><summary><b>quadsort vs std::stable_sort vs timsort vs pdqsort vs wolfsort data table</b></summary>